vipulgupta2048/talkswith2048/README.md

 [![HitCount](http://hits.dwyl.io/vipulgupta2048/talkswith2048.svg)](http://hits.dwyl.io/vipulgupta2048/talkswith2048) [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.png?v=103)](https://github.com/ellerbrock/open-source-badges/)

 Hey, if you like what I do and want to hire me as the [Dev](https://github.com/vipulgupta2048), [Docs](https://bit.ly/whatmixster), or [open-source](https://github.com/vipulgupta2048/talkswith2048/) human at your venture.
 Then, feel free to drop me a message over on [@vipulgupta2048](https://twitter.com/vipulgupta2048) or reach me anywhere on the web by [`vipulgupta2048`](https://lmgtfy.com/?q=vipulgupta2048&iie=1).
-If you like to know me personally as human, I suggest reading this fresh brewed post about [Who Really is Vipul Gupta?](https://mixstersite.wordpress.com/aboutvipulgupta2048).
+If you like to know me personally as a person, I suggest reading this freshly brewed post about [Who Really is Vipul Gupta?](https://mixstersite.wordpress.com/aboutvipulgupta2048).

 ## Contents
   * [About 2048](#about-2048)